keeanalbao/cse15l-lab-reports/lab3.md

 The `-size` command allows the user to search for files by size.

-This is useful because it allows the user to search for small, medium, or large files and determine if they want to keep them or not.

 In this first codeblock, I searched for all files with a size of exactly 2 bytes.
+This is useful because it allows the user to quickly search for files of an exact size and determine if they want to keep them or not.

 ```
 [cs15lsp23ln@ieng6-202]:~:448$ find stringsearch/stringsearch-data/technical/ -size 2b